 After Windows installs the selected driver, the issue should be completely resolved.

-Solution 4 – Connect your adapter to a different USB port
+4. Connect your adapter to a different USB port

 According to users, this issue can occur if you connect your adapter to USB 1.1 port.
-In order to achieve the best results, we strongly recommend to connect your adapter to USB 2.0 or 3.0 port.
+In order to achieve the best results, we strongly recommend connecting your adapter to a USB 2.0 or 3.0 port.

 In some rare cases, you might experience this problem while using a USB 3.0 port.
-If that’s the case, connect your adapter to USB 2.0 port to resolve the problem.
+If that’s the case, connect your adapter to a USB 2.0 port to resolve the problem.